sebaraj/CPSC426/lab2/lab2.md

 `VideoRecServiceServer struct` to contain your `ClientConn*`s for `UserService` and `VideoService`.
 Alternatively, you can store `UserServiceClient`/`VideoServiceClient`s directly.

 You'll need to initialize these in some way.
-Modify your `MakeVideoRecServiceServer` function to initialize these using `Dial()` initially.
+Modify your `MakeVideoRecServiceServer` function to initialize these using `NewClient()` initially.

-Note that `Dial` can still fail, just not in the ways you may think if you assume it starts connections.
-By default `Dial` does not block for connections, it will continue with reconnects in the background, and therefore won't fail even if a connection cannot be made.
+Note that `NewClient` calls can still fail, just not in the ways you may think if you assume it starts connections.
+You can read its source code [here](https://github.com/grpc/grpc-go/blob/9affdbb28e4be9c971fadfb06fb89866863ef634/clientconn.go#L131).
+By default `NewClient` does not block for connections and a connection is created lazily on the first RPC call.
+Therefore it won't fail even if a connection cannot be made.
 It can still fail pre-validations for things like invalid addresses or invalid TLS credentials.
 You can assume that these will be fatal.
 To handle these errors:

  1. Modify the return of `MakeVideoRecServiceServer` to return `(*VideoRecServiceServer, err)`.
- 2. Return `err`s if `grpc.Dial()` fails
+ 2. Return `err`s if `grpc.NewClient()` fails
  3. Modify `main()` in `server.go` to handle these errors.
 You can use `log.Fatalf` to end the program in this case, assuming the errors are not transient.

 Your `VideoRecServiceServer` should now have permanent clients stored that